 Your social circles are about to be thrown into chaos.
 You will spend much less time with your family and friends and much more time with new people of your choosing.
 So, as you begin to meet people at your new school, don’t just hang out with any old person.
-Choose your tribe.
+Choose your crew.

-I don’t mean a tribe in the sense of an exclusive clique, I mean a tribe in terms of a family away from family, who can bring you soup when you get sick, answer the late night text, and call you out when you need it.
+I don’t mean a crew in the sense of an exclusive clique, I mean a crew in terms of a family away from family, who can bring you soup when you get sick, answer the late night text, and call you out when you need it.
 Spend time with people who inspire you and help you to be your best self.
 Involve yourself in activities where you are likely to find great people.

 For me, I found this in my college’s Catholic music ministry.
 I had basically been a jock in high school, but in college I got a guitar and decided I wanted to try something new.
 I put myself on an email list at an activity fair and soon I was playing music at least three nights a week.
 Not only did I grow as a musician, but I formed life-long friendships with amazing people.
 Ten years later, I met my wife while singing at our church.